slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lovers

 <!--
-> *"Love is a flower, friendship a sheltering tree.*
-> *"A man may sometimes be forgiven the kiss to which he is not entitled, but never the kiss he has not the initiative to claim.*

 - psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
 - I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
-- Keep separate bank accounts.
-Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
-People value things differently.
-Having to justify every expense makes you feel like you’re being watched.
-This breeds resentment.
-Most marriages end in divorce, most of them over money.
 -->

 > *"We accept the love we think we deserve."